Communities on Campus

 The International Centre hosts fun and informative orientation programs, cultural events, provides a welcoming lounge, referral and advising related to immigration, health care, finances, travel, and more.

-The Dalhousie Multifaith Centre is a non-threatening space where students, staff, and faculty can address the basic questions of meaning and purpose in their lives — no matter what their faith, philosophy, or doubt may be.
+The Dalhousie Multifaith Services is a non-threatening space where students, staff, and faculty can address the basic questions of meaning and purpose in their lives — no matter what their faith, philosophy, or doubt may be.